EVERYONE HAS A NEXT STEP. WHAT'S YOURS?

 We believe all worship begins and ends in a genuine encounter with the person and the completed work of Jesus Christ.
 Salvation is not just found in one or two scriptures but through a personal walk and relationship with Jesus.
 We are a community dedicated to Christ's saving grace, constant repentance, baptism as a symbol and public profession of Christ's work, the indwelling & empowering of the Holy Spirit (the fruit and gifts), and the marriage of faith and works as the evidence of genuine salvation.
 We believe in the deity of Jesus Christ, the Bible as the inspired word of God, and in the power of the Holy Spirit.

 We believe as Christ-followers we are strongest when we are pursuing Christ with other people.
 If we attempt to live the Christian life apart from community, we are more vulnerable to spiritual attacks and prone to deception.
 This is why we strive to create an environment in our small groups (Life Groups) where people are allowed to live transparent lives with one another and are safe to confess failures, struggles, and inconsistencies.
 Authentic community only happens when we give each other permission to be honest without fear of rejection.
-Life Groups exist to build relationships, discuss and learn the Bible in a small group setting, and give people the opportunity to pursue Christ together as a people united by His grace.
+Life Groups exist to build relationships, discuss and learn about the Bible in a small group setting, and give people the opportunity to pursue Christ together as a people united by His grace.

 Authentic Community Service